 Amazon is the biggest ecommerce platform, currently it is selling over 200 million products on a year basis.
-Therefore increasing sale on Amazon it’s something to take into consideration.
+Therefore increase Amazon sales it’s something to take into consideration.
 Hence, if you are one of the many Sellers on Amazon, then you definitely need to be focusing on Amazon SEO.

 You might want to ensure that your products are shown when someone searches for a relevant keyword.
 Some people might think that Amazon SEO is just the same as SEO in Google, but that it is not.
 Amazon is completely different.
 Unlike on Google, people aren’t looking to do product research on Amazon, they are rather, ready to make the purchase.